marioy47/blog-site/posts/neovim-ide-with-lua-for-web-development/index.md

 ## Resources

-The first resource is my own [NeoVim configuration repository]().
-There you can find my complete configuration with some of the plugins I just mentioned plus some others that I just can live without.
+The first resource is my own [NeoVim configuration repository](https://github.com/marioy47/nvim-lua-config).
+There you can find my complete configuration with some of the plugins I just mentioned plus some others that I just can't live without.

 Aditionally, if you want to go deeper into configuring NeoVim, there are some videos and blogs that I really recommend